Paradoxical Insomnia (Sleep State Misperception): Symptoms, Causes, and Treatment

 Conclusion

+Paradoxical insomnia can be one of the most frustrating sleep problems because it creates the feeling that sleep is not happening, even when it is.
 Many people spend years searching for the perfect medication, supplement, or sleep gadget without realizing that the real issue involves sleep perception, anxiety, hypervigilance, or unresolved trauma.
+The encouraging news is that paradoxical insomnia is highly treatable.

 When people learn to reduce sleep anxiety, address underlying causes, and rebuild confidence in their body’s ability to sleep, they often discover that the problem is far more manageable than they once believed.
+The goal is not to force sleep.
+The goal is to create the conditions that allow sleep to happen naturally.

 References